 During 2001, we continued to roll out our advanced services aggressively, focusing on our digital cable and cable modem businesses.
-We expect 2002 revenue growth of 12% to 14% and operating cash flow growth, after corporate overhead expense, of 11% to 13% over the pro forma results in 2001 (as detailed below in "-- Supplemental Unaudited Pro Forma Data").
+We expect 2002 revenue growth of 12% to 14% and operating cash flow growth, after corporate overhead expense, of 13% to 15% over the pro forma results in 2001 (as detailed below in "-- Supplemental Unaudited Pro Forma Data").
 We expect no meaningful increase in basic customers in 2002.
 We anticipate that the number of our digital customers will increase dramatically, from 2.1 million customers at December 31, 2001 to approximately 2.7 million customers by the end of 2002 as a result of increased marketing efforts and strong demand for this service.
 We anticipate that the number of our data customers will increase from 644,800 data customers at December 31, 2001 to between 1.2 million and 1.25 million data customers by the end of 2002.
 In addition, video-on-demand launches are planned for 17 additional markets in 2002 and we expect that approximately half of our digital customers will have access to video-on-demand technology by the end of 2002.
-Furthermore, we will continue our focus on interactive TV following its recent launch to over 550,000 customers in a number of markets with additional launches in several other markets in 2002 and expect to expand our offering of this service in 2002 to include over 1.0 million customers.
+Furthermore, we will continue our focus on interactive TV following its recent launch to over 560,000 customers in a number of markets with additional launches in several to include over 1.0 million customers.
 In 2002 we expect to offer several new advanced products and services, including an advanced broadband media center terminal that enables digital video recorder capability, home networking and internet-access over the television; wireless home networking; and an enhanced customized internet portal, with a customized browser and charter.com e-mail.
 Voice-over Internet protocol telephony initiatives will continue to be tested and developed.